 2nd Lt.
 William Woodgate Read

 2nd Lt.
-William W. Read was the son of Arthur D. Read & Ethel F. Woodgate-Read
+William W. Read was the son of Arthur D. Read & Ethel F. Woodgate-Read of West Monroe,

 Louisiana.
 He was born on February 8, 1920, in Albuquerque, New Mexico, and had two sisters and two brothers

-known as "Bill" to his family and friends.
+and was known as "Bill" to his family and friends.

 While in college, Bill, was a member of Phi Eta Sigma a honorary fraternity.
 He received this honor for achieving a grade point average of 5.5 or higher.
 He was also a member of Xi Sigma Pi an honorary forestry fraternity, the Associated Foresters, and a member of the staff of the Idaho Forester.
 He was also a member of Delta Tau Delta Fraternity and the ROTC program at the university.

-The 192nd was boarded onto the U.S.S Hugh L. Scott and sailed on Monday, October 27th, as part of a three ship convoy.
-After the members of the battalion got over their seasickness, they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-They arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a two day layover.
-The soldiers were given shore leave so they could see the island.
+The 192nd was boarded onto the U.S. A. T. Gen. Hugh L. Scott and sailed on Monday, October 27.
+During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
+They arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two day layover, so the soldiers were given shore leave so they could see the island.

 During this part of the trip, Bill attempted to raise the morale of the soldiers by providing them with information on the Philippines.
-He had taken the time to learn as much as he could about the islands and their people.
-He would hold his information lectures on deck.
+He had taken the time to learn as much as he could about the islands and their people and would hold his information lectures on deck.
 For many of the soldiers, these sessions were appreciated since they were often seasick and the sessions relieved their boredom.

-When the ships arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila.
-Since the ships were sailing the next day, the soldiers remained on board.
-At one point during this part of the trip, the ships, in total blackout, passed an island at night and did so in total blackout.
+When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
-The ships entered Manila Bay on Thursday, November 20th at 8:00 A.M.
-They docked at Pier 7 later in the morning, and the soldiers disembarked at 3:00 P.M. and were taken by bus to Ft.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
+At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

-The morning of December 1st, the tankers were ordered to the perimeter of Clark Field.
+The morning of December 1, the tankers were ordered to the perimeter of Clark Field.
 The 194th Tank Battalion guarded the northern half of the field, and the 192nd guarded the southern half of the field.
 At all times, two members of each tank crew remained with the tanks and half-tracks and received their meals from food trucks.

-On December 8th, the officers reported to the battalion's radio room and heard the news about the Japanese attack on Pearl Harbor hours earlier.
+On December 8, the officers reported to the battalion's radio room and heard the news about the Japanese attack on Pearl Harbor hours earlier.
 All tank and half-track crew members were ordered to the airfield.
 When the tankers heard the news many believed that it was the start of the maneuvers that were expecting to participate in with the 194th Tank Battalion.

 As they sat in their tanks and half-tracks, at 8:30 that morning, planes took off and filled the skies.
 At noon, every plane landed to be refueled and were parked in a straight line in front of the mess hall, and the pilots went to lunch.